siqad/siqad/README.md

 ---

 On non-Debian systems, packages equivalent to the ones listed above will be needed.
-Feel free to contribute to [this issue](https://github.com/retallickj/siqad/issues/32) with dependencies required on other systems.
+Feel free to create a GitHub issue to contribute dependencies required on other systems.

 ### Scripted Compilation